elastic/elasticsearch-groovy/README.md

 jar, which means that any Grails 2.x project requires a jar that is not compiled with `invokedynamic`.

-With the release of Elasticsearch Groovy 1.4.3, we have introduced a secondary jar with a new `grails` _classifier_ so that can be used by Grails users.
+With the release of Elasticsearch Groovy 1.4.3, we have introduced a secondary jar with a new `grails` _classifier_ that can be used by Grails users.
 All other users are _strongly_ recommended to use the `invokedynamic`-compatible versions described above (it's both faster and slightly smaller!).

 Support for this is intended to assist the Grails community to use the Elasticsearch Groovy client prior to the release of Grails 3.0.
 If you are using Grails 3.0 or later, then you should use the `invokedynamic` version of Groovy and the Gradle dependency above.

 Compiling Groovy Client
 -----------------------